 Learn the basics of anovulatory cycles and how they affect fertility in the menstrual cycle.
-Here at Natural Cycles we’re dedicated to closing the knowledge gap when it comes to reproductive health.
-Read on to learn about the causes of anovulatory cycles, their impact on ovulation and more.
+We're dedicated to closing the knowledge gap when it comes to reproductive health one topic at a time.
+Read on to learn about the causes and symptoms of anovulatory cycles, their impact on the menstrual cycle and much more.

 What is anovulation?

 Anovulation or an anovulatory cycle is a menstrual cycle with no ovulation.
 This means an egg cell isn’t released by the ovaries which normally happens at the end of the first stage in the menstrual cycle, known as the follicular phase.
 Ovulation is necessary for conception, as pregnancy happens when sperm fertilizes an egg cell - so you can’t get pregnant with anovulation as no egg cell is released.

 Anovulatory cycles are pretty common and most women will experience them throughout their fertile lifetimes.
 However, anovulation is most likely to occur in the adolescent years when women first get their periods and around menopause before eventually ovulation (and menstruation) stops altogether.

 Unless you are tracking your ovulation, you might be completely unaware that you have experienced an anovulatory cycle.
 Period tracking alone, may not be enough for you to identify an anovulatory cycle.
 However, there are a few things to look out for that may indicate you are having an anovulatory cycle.
 If your period comes late, or if you experience spotting mid-cycle, you might be experiencing anovulation.